ryanking8215/go-wrk/README.md

 go-wrk - an HTTP benchmarking tool
 ==================================

+Now you can write JavaScript file to setup your complicated benchmarking tasks when using go-wrk!

 go-wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
 It builds on go language go routines and scheduler for behind the scenes async IO and concurrency.

 It was created mostly to examine go language (http://golang.org) performance and verbosity compared to C (the language wrk was written in.
 See - <https://github.com/wg/wrk>).